syncthing/docs/specs/bep-v1.rst

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 The length word is 4 bytes in network byte order (BE).
-It indicates the length of the following **Header** message.
-The Header message is in protocol buffer format.
-The Header message describes the length and compression status of the following **Message**.
-The Message itself contains exactly one of the concrete BEP messages described below.
+It indicates the length of the following message.
+The Message is in protocol buffer format with the following schema:

 .. code-block:: proto

-    message Header {
-        int32              message_length      = 1;
-        MessageCompression compression         = 2;
-        int32              uncompressed_length = 3;
-    }

-    enum MessageCompression {
-        NONE = 0;
-        LZ4  = 1;
-    }

     message Message {
         ClusterConfig    cluster_config    = 1;